grimso/dpp-eval/README.md

 ## Candidate Tool Landscape

-This folder contains all relevant code and data used to create the candidate tool landscape for reproducible data preprocessing.
+All relevant code and data used to create the candidate tool landscape for reproducible data preprocessing is part of this repository.

 The design idea of the candidate tool landscape was to have a consolidated overview of tools relevant for (reproducible) data preprocessing, extracted from community-maintained tool lists.